johnkerl/miller/docs/src/manpage.md

        --nr-progress-mod {m}    With m a positive integer: print filename and record count to os.Stderr every m input records.
        --ofmt {format}          E.g. `%.18f`, `%.0f`, `%9.6e`.
 Please use
-                                sprintf-style codes for floating-point nummbers.
+                                sprintf-style codes for floating-point numbers.
 If
                                 not specified, default formatting is used.
 See also the `fmtnum` function and the `format-values` verb.
        --records-per-batch {n}  This is an internal parameter for maximum number of